• Skip to primary navigation

 The Gingersnap

 By adding a gingersnap cookie, I'm keeping something crispy in my dessert, similar to the crust.
-Whereas the crust is on the bottom, my cookie sits atop.
+If you've tried my Pear crisp recipe with cranberries, you'll know I love using these cookies to add texture and flavor to my desserts.
+In this recipe, unlike the crust, which is on the bottom, the cookie sits atop.
 It adds the texture that the crust would have but with a slightly different flavor.

 A crust is buttery and flaky with a mild taste, whereas gingersnaps are thin and crunchy with a sharper taste.
 We do want the filling to remain the star of the show so a small sized cookie like this is enough to tease us into thinking we're eating a pie and the ginger flavor helps by gently enhancing the flavor of all the spices in the filling.